sakulm1/HashChecker/README.md

 # SHA-1 Hash Cracker with GUI

+This readme was generated with chatgpt (what a fucking disgrace)

 ## Overview

 This Python tool provides a graphical user interface (GUI) to perform brute-force attacks on SHA-1 hashes.
 It's designed to generate all possible combinations of a predefined character set to find the original input of a given SHA-1 hash.
 This project was developed as a potential solution for a university assignment, focusing on understanding the vulnerabilities and weaknesses of unsalted SHA-1 hashed passwords.